asaltanubes/TFG-Killing-vector-fields/Escrito final/kerr/kerr.typ

 If we wanted to obtain the equations of motion like how we did in the Schwarzschild metric we would find a problem.
-In the Schwarzschild metric we  had 3 Killing fields that, when combined with the norm of the four velocity allowed to solve for the derivatives.
+In the Schwarzschild metric we  had three Killing fields that, when combined with the norm of the four velocity allowed to solve for the derivatives.
 Here we only have two Killing fields.
 Fortunately there is an additional Killing rank 2 tensor $sigma$ defined as